Quand

 a "lettre pneumatique" from Neuilly to Vincennes.

-One level down the stations of the RER continuously smelling like
+One level down the stations of the RER, part of the tube smelling

-a public toilet.
-When I lived in Paris they were building the
+like a public toilet.
+When I lived in Paris they were building

 When

-going out at night in the Quartier Latin it was imperative
+going out at night in the Quartier Latin it was important

 not to miss the last metro to Étoile.
 From there